Closed for Submissions Effective 10/31/2019

-Art, with the exception of one-shot cartoons and covers, is commissioned specifically for each article.
+Art, with the exception of one-shot cartoons and covers, is commissioned specifically for each story or article.
 We maintain a file of portfolios from artists who are interested in working with us.
-We refer to the file when we have an article that requires illustration.
-The goal is to match the article with the artist whose style is best suited to the task.
+We refer to the file when we have stories that require illustration.
+The goal is to match the story with the artist whose style is best suited to the task.

 We do our best to make illustrating Crimson Streets an interesting job for the artist.
 Rather than dictate specific illustrations, we try to provide several possible scenes from which the illustrator can choose.
 We also welcome illustration suggestions from the artist.
 Our belief is that a work you wish to create is going to be much better than one you are ordered to create.

 Art should be delivered electronically via email, DropBox, Google Drive, or like service.

 Admittedly, the cover is the glamor spot for artists.
 Covers are contracted a little differently than interior illustrations.
 Let us know if you are interested in being considered for cover work.
 Preference is given to our established illustrators.
 Usually, we will ask to see some samples of your work and perhaps a rough sketch or two.
 Covers should be provocative, at least by the standards of the 1930s and 40s with a cover-much but hide-little aesthetic.

 Our standard rate for lead-in illustrations is $16.50.
 Lead-in illustrations may be color, line art, or grey-scale, 4.25” x 5.5”, 300dpi.
 (To be reduced to 72dpi for the website.)